 All Wild and Scenic River Management Plans are available on rivers.gov and Partnership WSRs post them on their websites as well.

 Along with designation typically comes federal funding meant to aid in implementation of the Management Plan and protection of the values for which the rivers are designated, the Outstandingly Remarkable Values (ORVs).
-The amount of this funding varies, but in previous years designated Partnership Wild and Scenic Rivers (those predominantly running through privately, rather than federally owned lands) have been considered fully funded at $170,000 each.
+The amount of this funding varies, but in previous years designated Partnership Wild and Scenic Rivers (those predominantly running through privately, rather than federally owned lands) have been considered fully funded for the last few years.
 Though funding is not automatic, any funds from the NPS need to be added to the NPS budget.
 Requests should happen in preparation for the NPS "Greenbook," which is the detailed budget request from the Department of the Interior.

 According to nps.gov, the National Park Service develops a budget each February for the next fiscal year, which starts October 1.
 The NPS budget—published in what they call the Green Book—defines goals and objectives and the funding necessary to accomplish them.
 The NPS budget is rolled up into the budget for the Department of the Interior and then with the rest of the Executive Branch and submitted to Congress for its review and approval.